Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Autosuspend configuration

 The maximum Suspend compute after a period of inactivity setting is 7 days.
-To configure a compute as "always-active", deselect Suspend compute after a period of inactivity.
+To disable autosuspend, which results in an always-active compute, deselect Suspend compute after a period of inactivity.
 For more information, refer to Configuring autosuspend for Neon computes.

 important

-Please be aware that restarting a compute endpoint interrupts any connections currently using the compute endpoint.
+Please be aware that restarting a compute interrupts any connections currently using the compute.
+To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.

-You can restart a compute endpoint using one of the following methods:
+You can restart a compute using one of the following methods:

-• Issue Suspend endpoint and Start endpoint API calls.
-You can do this directly from the Neon API Reference, using the Try It! feature.
-You'll need an API key.
+• Issue a Restart endpoint call using the Neon API.
+You can do this directly from the Neon API Reference using the Try It! feature or via the command line with a cURL command similar to the one shown below.
+You'll need your project ID, compute endpoint ID, and an API key.

-• Users on paid plans can temporarily set a compute's Suspend compute after a period of inactivity setting to 1 second to initiate a restart (the default setting is 5 minutes).
+• Users on paid plans can temporarily set a compute's Suspend compute after a period of inactivity to a low value to initiate a suspension (the default setting is 5 minutes).
 See Autosuspend configuration for instructions.
-After doing so, check the Operations page in the Neon Console to see if your compute endpoint restarted.
-Look for suspend_compute and start_compute actions.
+After doing so, check the Operations page in the Neon Console.
+Look for suspend_compute action.
+Any activity on the compute will restart it, such as running a query.
+Watch for a start_compute action on the Operations page.

 1. In the Neon Console, select Branches.